jonathonacarl/causal-inference/README.md

 ### pdDFs
 Directory containing csv files for the dataframes I use for analysis in my paper.
 These dataframes are obtained from **BaselData** and **DartmouthData**, but have been processed for the purpose of analysis.
 See **3.1 Data Processing** in my paper for more on my data transformation.
 The DFs are included for ease of reproducibility of causal estimates obtained in my paper.

+### tetrad
+Directory containing the Tetrad application I used for graph elicitation and causal discovery in my paper.
+Also contains a pdf of the graph learned by Tetrad.
+Minor edge additions/deletions were made based on background knowledge to find the final ADMG used for causal estimation in my paper.
+See **4.1 Learned ADMG** for more on these edge decisions.